Published on: 13 January 2018 | Last updated: 28 April 2019

 Bike parking and luggage storage

-There's a Deposito Bagagli Left Luggage office at Venezia Mestre station and at Venezia Santa Lucia.
+for luggage storage, there's a Deposito Bagagli (Left Luggage office) at Venezia Mestre station and also at Venezia Santa Lucia.
 Charges: (per item) €6 for the first 5 hours then €1 per hour for the next seven hours, and and €0.50 for every hour after the first twelve.
 For more information go to: grandistazioni.it: Venezia Mestre Left Luggage or veneziasantalucia.it: Left- Luggage.

 - veneto.eu has an excellent Bike Tourism section with information about the regional routes (en/fr/de/it/es/pt/pl/jp.